 Read the Alzheimer’s Society’s article on assistive technology for more information.

-There are other tools that can help if you struggle with mild memory loss.
+There are tools that can help if you struggle with mild memory loss.
 For example, simple calculators, noticeboards or sticky notes.
 Read our article on Keeping your brain active for more information.

 Extra Care Housing

-Information NOW has a category of dementia events which include Carers Cafes, dances and support groups.
+Please read the Local support and Carers support sections above.
+InformationNOW has a searchable category of dementia events which include Carers Cafes, dances and support groups.

 Dementia Friendly Screenings at the Tyneside Cinema are fortnightly daytime screenings for people with dementia and their families and carers.

 - information and advice about dementia and normal ageing

 - support following diagnosis